 To submit by email: send a single pdf file to Azam Asl (email@example.com)

 To submit by hard copy: give to Azam or me in person or leave under her door (WWH 411)

 (not in her mailbox)

 Ground rules for homework: you can get help from any source (friends,

-relatives, books, the web) but you must acknowledge the source
+classmates, books, the web) but you must acknowledge the source

 any questions.
 Also, you may send questions to the class mailing list,